google/WebFundamentals/src/content/en/updates/posts/2016/04/scroll-anchoring.md

 {% ytvideo 28ZsLMgjLl8 %}

-Well it might be worth checking out the Scroll Anchoring flag in Chrome Dev / Canary.
+Well it might be worth checking out the Scroll Anchoring flag in Chrome version 41.

 [Scroll Anchoring](https://groups.google.com/a/chromium.org/forum/#!msg/intervention-dev/THTySB4TdDE/Kk4R68HvDAAJ) keeps track of where you are on the page and prevents anything that causes a reflow from disrupting your position on the page.